YY4411/azure-devops-github-acr-aks-app1/README.md

   - https://dev.azure.com/
   - Sign in to Azure DevOps
 - Our Organization will be automatically created and if you want to manually create organization you can create one.
-- Organization Name: aksdemo1
+- Organization Name: aksdemo1554

 ## Step-06 : Create DevOps Project
 - Project Name: azure-devops-github-acr-aks-app1
 - Project Description: AKS CICD Pipelines with Github and Azure Container Registry ACR
-- Visibility: Private
+- Visibility: Public
 - Advanced: Leave to defaults
   - Version Control: Git
   - Work Item Process: Basic